theeufj/checkbox/readme.md

 - `POST /api/tasks` - Create new task
 - `PUT /api/tasks/:id` - Update task
 - `GET /api/tasks/search` - Search tasks by name

+#The front end should be running on port 5173 and the backend on port 3000